stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 - Prices can be either one time or recurring.
   - Price represents how much a Product costs, in a given currency, and for an (optional) billing interval.

-It’s worth mentioning that if your customers pay a variable price, for instance if you’re building a donation platform, where the unit amount collected is defined by the customer.

-You might want to take a look at the `price_data` parameter where the Price is defined in real time.
+It’s worth mentioning that if your customers pay a variable price, for instance if you’re building a donation platform, where the unit amount collected is defined by the customer then you might want to take a look at the `price_data` parameter where the Price is defined in real time.

 > 💡 Read our [product and prices guide](https://stripe.com/docs/billing/prices-guide) for a full walkthrough